Skip to main content

 High temperature resistance:

-✔ Silicone can withstand temperatures from around -60°C to +200°C while remaining flexible.
-This temperature resistance makes it one of the few PFA-free alternatives that offer similar high-temperature properties to PFA.
+Silicone can withstand temperatures from around -60°C to +200°C while remaining flexible.
+This temperature resistance makes it one of the few PFAS-free alternatives that offer similar high-temperature properties to PFAS.

 Outstanding flexibility: